 This method is generally used for continuous surfaces where much noise exists.
 Because it takes more neighboring cells compared to bilinear resampling, it’s good for smoothing data from the input raster grid.

+When should you use cubic convolution interpolation?
 Cubic convolution is used much less than bilinear interpolation.
-It’s good for noise reduction.
-For example, a radar image might benefit from cubic convolution interpolation technique because it reduces noise which is commonly seen in radar.
+In particular, it’s good for noise reduction.
+For example, a synthetic aperture radar image might benefit from cubic convolution interpolation technique because it reduces noise which is commonly seen in radar.

 4 Majority Resampling